I'd love for you to take a moment and remember who you were at 5 years old.

 Here's My Official Stylist Bio

-Meet Elysha Lenkin, a sought-after personal fashion stylist who is dedicated to helping women have closet competence.
+Meet Elysha Lenkin, a sought-after personal fashion stylist who is dedicated to helping women create closet competence.
 With over 25 years of experience in the fashion industry, Elysha has styled shoots for some of the biggest names in entertainment, including Carrie Underwood, Serena Williams, Tina Fey, and O, The Oprah Magazine.
 Through her engaging style workshops and private client work, Elysha empowers women to make informed fashion choices, leading them to a noteworthy personal style and a wardrobe that makes getting dressed a breeze.
 Her thoughtful styling insights have been featured in numerous publications such as InStyle, The New York Times, and People, and she also shares her expertise in a weekly style blog.

 When she's not helping women feel incredible about how they look, she's shopping vintage and spending time with her family in downtown Manhattan.